k3vl4r7/k3vl4r/README.md

 # k3vl4r

-Not functional/in early stages

 **Clone and run**

-A small app for tracking bitcoin price and making smart investments for the long term
+A small app for getting comfortable with NodeJS, Electron framework, and ApexCharts.

+The objective is to collect Bitcoin OHCL data realtime, and chart it on a candlestick chart using Apex, all within an Electron window.

 ## To Use